Dairy Amazing Education

 As a registered dietitian nutritionist, I enjoy diving into the research that hits my desk.
 And as a foodie, I love hearing that my favorite foods can be both nutritious and delicious.
 This National Nutrition Month®, here are three ideas of how milk, cheese and yogurt can help patients eat healthier and savor the flavor when food is an experience to enjoy.

-Whole-Fat Dairy May Improve the Heart-Healthy DASH Diet
+Whole-Fat Dairy May Improve the Heart-Healthy DASH Eating Plan

 Once again, DASH, Dietary Approaches to Stop Hypertension, has been voted the Best Diet Overall by U.S. News & World Report.
 DASH encourages consumption of low-fat and fat-free dairy foods, fruits, vegetables, whole grains, fish, lean meats, nuts, seeds and legumes.
 Dairy plays an essential role in DASH, as the calcium, potassium and magnesium found in dairy foods help lower blood pressure.